InformaticsMatters/squonk/openshift/README.md

 Create user and project.

-As system user run this:
+As system user run this to allow container to specify to run as tomcat user:

 ```
 oc adm policy add-scc-to-group anyuid system:authenticated